-Ryan, Swanson’s Corporate Bankruptcy, Restructuring & Finance Group is among the few bankruptcy practices in the Northwest with the capability to regularly represent clients in all five major insolvency workout and commercial collection areas: debtor, creditor, creditors’ committee, receiver and trustee.
+Ryan, Swanson’s Corporate Bankruptcy, Receivership, & Finance Group is among the few bankruptcy practices in Seattle, Portland, and the Pacific Northwest with the capability to regularly represent clients in all five major insolvency workout and commercial collection areas: debtor, creditor, creditors’ committee, receiver and trustee.
 Our services span the entire commercial insolvency process:

 - Reorganizations (Chapters 11 and 12)

 - 363 auctions and bankruptcy sales free and clear